mrcloudmustache/aws-solutions-architect/database.md

 * RDP proxy re-routes traffic after a DB failover which increases availability
 * Can enforce IAM and secret manager
 * Fully managed

+## DynamoDB
+* Fully managed scalable NoSQL database
+* Tables - collection of data.
+Users or products table.
+* Items - entry with the table.
+Each user is an item.
+* Attributes - properties of an item within the table.
+* Primary key - uniquely identifies each item in the table
+  * Single attribute - Partition Key
+  * Composite - Partition and Sort key.
+Both attributes make up the primary key
+* Tables are schemaless
+* Table classes
+  * Standard Acccess - default option with full perform of DynamoDB
+  * Standard Infrequent Access - useful for logs are not accessed verf often. application logs, order history, old social media posts
+* Supports Key value and Document data
+* Zero down time maintenance
+* Global tables active-active which means you can read and write teh DB in each region
+* Secondary indexes - allows sorting and query on non primary keys, enhancing query performance and efficiency
+* DynamoDB stream - sends CRUD events to other integrations
+* Use cases - Real time applications, media metadata stores, scales to support millions of connections